 A purported descendant of Dr. H. H. Holmes resurrects his family legacy.
 Gruesome discoveries litter Chicago, and the murderer has no desire to hide these deeds like his (or her?) serial-killing ancestor.
 Instead, the modus operandi is all about bringing back the fame and glory of Holmes to the Windy City–and to the family name.

-Detective Davis Dunleavy has his own family legacy: his father, grandfather, and great-grandfather all bled blue for the Chicago Police Department.
-Dunleavy is called in to make sense of the crime scene peculiarities, but unlikely suspects and scant evidence mean he doesn’t make the Holmes connection fast enough for the murderer’s timetable.
-When the killing spree collides with his past, Dunleavy must determine what his own legacy will be.
+Detective Davis Dunleavy has her own family legacy: her father, grandfather, and great-grandfather all bled blue for the Chicago Police Department.
+Dunleavy is called in to make sense of the crime scene peculiarities, but unlikely suspects and scant evidence mean she doesn’t make the Holmes connection fast enough for the murderer’s timetable.
+When the killing spree collides with her past, Dunleavy must determine what her own legacy will be.